 Other Types of Artemisia

-In terms of types planted in yards, Silver King artemisia (A. ludoviciana 'Silver King') is taller than Silver Mound; it is often dried and used to make wreaths.
-'Powis Castle' is another taller cultivar used in landscaping.
+In terms of types planted for foliage, Silver king artemisia (A. ludoviciana) is taller than silver mound; it is often dried and used to make wreaths.
+Powis Castle artemisia is another taller cultivar used in landscaping.